silviadebenedictis/silviadebenedictis.github.io/essays/smartquestions.md

 ---
 layout: essay
 type: essay
-title: "How To Not Be Left On Read - Coders Edition"
+title: "How to Not Be Left On Read - Coders Edition"
 # All dates must be YYYY-MM-DD format!
 date: 2023-09-06
 published: true